 Kim’s autobiography Komungo Tango, a 25 years journey of creative collaborations with master musicians around the world, was published in 2007, Seoul, S. Korea.
 Read More

-In 2007 Kim has composed the sound track using electric komungo for Koryo Saram, an hour long documentary film about Korean refugees from Russia to Kazakhstan.
+In 2007 Kim composed the sound track Koryo Saram (directed by David Chung), an hour long documentary film about Korean refugees from Russia to Kazakhstan.
 Read More

-In 2005 Kim was featured on BBC The World/Global Hit radio program for her One Sky for string chamber orchestra and electric komungo, which was commissioned (by the Great Mountain Music Festival) for the memorial event at DMZ between North and South Korea for commemorating the Korean war, and was broadcast on KBS-TV in S. Korea.
+In 2005 Kim was featured on BBC The World/Global Hit radio program for her One Sky for string chamber orchestra and electric komungo, which was commissioned (by the Great Mountain Music Festival) for the memorial event held at DMZ between North and South Korea for commemorating the Korean war, and was broadcast on KBS-TV in S. Korea.
 BBC Global Hit

 Kim was Freeman Artist-In-Residence at Cornell University in 2004.

-Kim's Nong Rock for String Quartet and Komungo and solo komungo piece were performed at
+Kim's Nong Rock for String Quartet (with Kairos Quartet) and Komungo and Self Portrait for komungo solo were performed at

-Haus Der Kulturen Der Welt (Berlin) for Transonic Festiva 2004.
+Haus Der Kulturen Der Welt (Berlin) for Transonic Festival 2004.
+Read More - Listen

 In 2001 Korean National Broadcasting System (KBS-TV) produced an hour documentary film <Hanminjok Report> on Jin Hi Kim's musical contribution.

-In 2000 Kim’s Dong Dong Touching The Moons, a 70 minutes long multi-media lunar ritual, won the Wolff Ebermann Prize for at International Theater Institute Conference in Munich, Germany.
+In 2000 Kim’s Dong Dong Touching The Moons, a 70 minutes multi-media lunar ritual, won the Wolff Ebermann Prize for at International Theater Institute Conference in Munich, Germany.
 The work commisioned by The Kitchen (New York) was presented at MassMOCA, the Kitchen and the Kennedy Center (Washington DC).
 The Washington Post Review - Watch Video

-Kim is featured composer for the Festival Nieuwe Muziek 1998 and Agate Slice was commissioned for Xenakis Ensemble (The Netherlands).
+Kim was featured composer for the Festival Nieuwe Muziek 1998 and Agate Slice was commissioned for Xenakis Ensemble (The Netherlands).

 Kim's widely acclaimed 90 minutes long cross-cultural mask dance drama, Dragon Bond Rite (1997), featured musicians and dancers from India, Indonesia, Korea, Japan, Tuva and the U.S., and was commissioned by the Japan Society through funds from Mary Flagler Cary Charitable Trust and the Rockefeller Foundation Multi Arts Production Fund, and presented at the Walker Art Center (Minneapolis), the Kennedy Center (Washington, DC) and the Festival of Asian Art in Hong Kong.
-Read More - Watch Video
+The Washington Post Review - Watch Video

 Kim was Composer in Residence and International Conference Residence at the Rockefeller Foundation Bellagio Center, Italy in 1996.